 This Vegan Broccoli Cheese Soup tastes so much like the traditional, you won't believe it's both dairy-free and gluten-free.
 And for those with allergies, it's nut-free too!
-For this veganized, gluten-free version, we’ve replaced dairy milk with plant-based milk, dairy butter with vegan butter, cheddar cheese with vegan shreds, chicken broth with vegetable broth and all-purpose flour with chickpea flour.
-This cheesy vegan broccoli soup is rich, hearty and creamy and makes for the perfect comfort meal when paired with your favorite gluten-free, vegan bread.Jump to Recipe
+For this veganized, gluten-free version, the dairy milk is replaced with plant-based milk, dairy butter with vegan butter, cheddar cheese with vegan shreds, chicken broth with vegetable broth and all-purpose flour with chickpea flour.
+This indulgent soup is rich, hearty, thick and creamy and makes for the perfect comfort meal when paired with your favorite gluten-free, vegan bread.Jump to Recipe

 First, wash your broccoli by rinsing under cold, running water and patting dry.
 Next, slice through the broccoli stalk near where the stalk begins to branch into florets, as close to the florets as possible.

 Some florets will fall off, while some will still be attached.

 Then, chop the broccoli florets into small pieces.